-Primary conditions or symptoms for which human placentas may be prescribed by TCM doctors*: Infertility Impotence Tinnitus Chronic lower back pain Seminal emission Vertigo Fatigue Chronic cough and wheezing Low milk supply Dyspnea Anorexia Tidal fever Dizziness
+Primary conditions or symptoms for which Zi He Che may be prescribed by TCM doctors*: Infertility Impotence Tinnitus Chronic lower back pain Seminal emission Vertigo Fatigue Chronic cough and wheezing Low milk supply Dyspnea Anorexia Tidal fever Dizziness

 Contraindications*: The use of human placenta is very safe but should be used with caution when there is Heat from Yin Deficiency and for prolonged use.

 Number of ingredients: 11 herbs